Learning Communities

 Plan for success in second year & beyond!

-A second-year learning community (SLC or “slick”) brings together small groups of second-year students pursuing majors or specialists within the same department to develop their academic interests and networks together.
+A second-year learning community (SLC or “slick”) brings together small groups of second-year students pursuing majors or specialists within the same department to explore their passions and build meaningful connections within their field.

 With the support of faculty advisors, staff advisors and peer mentors, SLCs offer a unique opportunity for second-year students to find community, explore academic and career pathways, and build a sense of academic independence.